Temple of Venus and Roma: Architecture

 The west and east sides of the temple (the short sides) had ten white marble columns (decastyle) while the south and north sides featured twenty columns.
 All of these columns measured 1.8 m in width, making the temple very imposing.

-Most of the remains are incorporated in the church of S.Francesca Romana and due to the rebuilding by Maxentius.
-A coffered vaulted ceiling replaced the original wooden roof and the walls were doubled in thickness to take the increased load.
+Most of the remains are incorporated in the church of S.Francesca Romana.
+Due to the rebuilding by Maxentius, a coffered vaulted ceiling replaced the original wooden roof and the walls were doubled in thickness to take the increased load.
 The walls were inset with niches with small statues between small red porphyry columns standing above the floor on a plinth, all fronted by a colonnade in red porphyry.

 Today

 Since the papacy of John Paul II, the heights of the temple and its position opposite the main entrance to the Colosseum have been used to good effect as a public address platform.
 This may be seen in the photograph at right where a red canopy has been erected to shelter the Pope as well as an illuminated cross, on the occasion of the Good Friday ceremony.
 The Pope, either personally or through a representative, leads the faithful through meditations on the stations of the cross while a cross is carried from there to the Colosseum.

 The Temple has now been reopened to the public after an extensive restoration programme that lasted 26 years.
 Access to the temple is included in tickets for the Colosseum, the Forum and the Palatine Hill.